- Dennis Hourcade

 Dana Hotle, clarinet, can be heard performing in both her home state of Missouri and in Illinois.
 She is principal clarinet with the Illinois Symphony Orchestra and performs with Winter Opera St. Louis.
 Dana is a former member of the Equinox Chamber Players and the Cedar Rapids Symphony (now Orchestra Iowa).
 She performs as a regular substitute musician with the St. Louis Symphony Orchestra and Opera Theatre of Saint Louis .

 Ms. Hotle holds a Bachelor of Music degree from the University of Illinois at Champagne-Urbana and Master of Music from the Manhattan School of Music where she studied with David Krakauer.
 She is a member of the instrumental music faculty of Washington University and of the Community Music School of Webster University.

-Ms. Hotle will perform Concertino for Clarinet by C. M. von Weber with the Gateway Festival Orchestra,
+Ms. Hotle performed Concertino for Clarinet by C. M. von Weber with the Gateway Festival Orchestra,

 7:30 PM, Sunday July 11, St Louis Music Park at Centene Community Ice Center.

 Italian mezzo-soprano Benedetta Orsi is one of the 2018 nominees for Outstanding Achievement in Opera by St. Louis Theater Circle for her performance as Carmen.